kargolek/crypto-portfolio-microservices/quality-assurance/README.md

 Highlighted aspects of the `qa-ui` module:

-- **Selenium 4 and JUnit 5**: Utilizes Selenium 4, a powerful web testing framework, and JUnit 5, a widely used testing framework for Java applications.
+- **Selenium 4, JUnit 5 and Maven Surefire**: Utilizes Selenium 4, a powerful web testing framework, and JUnit 5, a widely used testing framework for Java applications.
 - **Cross-Browser Testing**: Validates the compatibility of the application across multiple browsers, detecting any inconsistencies in behavior or layout.
-- **Responsive Design**: Ensures that the user interface maintains its usability and visual integrity on various screen sizes and devices.
 - **Visual Regression Testing**: Detects any unintended visual changes between different versions of the application, safeguarding against design regressions.
-- **Automation Efficiency**: By automating UI testing, the module increases testing efficiency and accuracy, providing rapid feedback to the development team.
+- **Comprehensive Test Reports with Allure**: We employ the Allure framework to generate detailed test reports that offer an interactive visual representation of test results.
+These reports come enriched with attachments such as screenshots, video recordings, and browser logs.
+This feature enhances our ability to understand test outcomes and quickly diagnose issues.
+- **Test parallelization**: By running tests in parallel mode, the execution time has been significantly reduced, resulting in a more efficient testing process and quicker feedback on the status of the crypto portfolio microservices.

 Feel free to explore the `qa-api` and `qa-ui` directories for detailed information, test scripts, and resources related to the quality assurance process.